singhravipratap/Web3-Learning-references/README.md

 # Web3-Learning-references

-This repo contains the research,technology, and related papers, reviews for web3 learning.
+This repo contains the research,technology, and related papers, reviews for web3 self-learning.